AbdulRahmanAlHamali/flutter_typeahead/README.md

 - `itemBuilder` (to build the suggestions)

 As well as all the usual parameters, such as `suggestionsCallback`, `onSelected`, etc.

+If you want to set border radius to the suggestion items, doing it inside `itemBuilder` probably won't work.
+Use `itemBorderRadius` parameter instead.

 The `decorationBuilder` can be used to inject required wrappers like `Material` or `DefaultTextStyle`.
 For more information, see the source code of the `TypeAheadField` widget.